emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

   ```

-## UBA
+## UEBA

+ITRS Log Analytics system allows building and maintaining user's database model (UBA) and computers (EBA), and uses build in mechanisms of Machine Learning and Artificial Intelligence.
+Both have been implemented withing UEBA module.

-The UBA module enables premium features of Energy Logserver SIEM Plan.
+The UEBA module enables premium features of ITRS Log Analytics SIEM Plan.
 This is module which collects knowledge and functionalities which were always available in our system.
 This cybersecurity approach helps analytics to discover threads in user and entities behaviour.
 Module tracks user or resource actions and scans common behaviour patterns.
-With UBA system provides deep knowledge of daily trends in actions enabling SOC teams to detect any abnormal and suspicious activities.
-UBA differs a lot from regular SIEM approach based on logs analytics in time.
+With UEBA system provides deep knowledge of daily trends in actions enabling SOC teams to detect any abnormal and suspicious activities.
+UEBA differs a lot from regular SIEM approach based on logs analytics in time.

 The module focus on actions and not the logs itself.
 Every user, host or other resource is identified as an entity in the system and its behaviour describes its work.
-Energy Logserver provide new data schema that mark each action over time.
+ITRS Log Analytics provide new data schema that mark each action over time.
 Underlying Energy search engine analyse incoming data in order to identify log corresponding to action.
 We leave the log for SIEM use cases, but incoming data is associated with an action categories.
 New data model stores actions for each entity and mark them down as metadata stored in individual index.

 Once tracking is done, SOC teams can investigate patterns for single action among many entities or many actions for a single user/entity.
 This unique approach creates an activity map for everyone working in the organization and for any resource.
 Created dataset is stored in time.
 All actions can be analysed for understanding the trend and comparing it with historical profile.
-UBA is designed to give information about the common type of action that user or entity performs and allows to identify specific time slots for each.
+UEBA is designed to give information about the common type of action that user or entity performs and allows to identify specific time slots for each.
 Any differences noted, abnormal occurances of an event can be a subject of automatic alerts.
-UBA comes with defined dashboards which shows discovered actions and metrics for them.
+UEBA comes with defined dashboards which shows discovered actions and metrics for them.

 ![](/media/media/image238.png)

 It is easy to filter presented data with single username/host or a group of users/hosts using query syntax.
 With help of saved searches SOC can create own outlook to stay focused on users at high risk of an attack.
-Energy Logserver is made for working with data.
-UBA gives new analytics approach, but what is more important it brings new metrics that we can work with.
-Artificial Intelligence functionality build in Energy Logserver help to calculate forecast for each action over single user or entire organization.
-In the same time thanks to extended set of rule types, Energy Logserver can correlate behavioral analysis with other data collected from environment.
-Working with Energy Logserver SIEM Plan with UBA module greatly enlarge security analytics scope.
+ITRS Log Analytics is made for working with data.
+UEBA gives new analytics approach, but what is more important it brings new metrics that we can work with.
+Artificial Intelligence functionality build in ITRS Log Analytics help to calculate forecast for each action over single user or entire organization.
+In the same time thanks to extended set of rule types, ITRS Log Analytics can correlate behavioral analysis with other data collected from environment.
+Working with ITRS Log Analytics SIEM Plan with UEBA module greatly enlarge security analytics scope.

 ## BCM Remedy